-In April 1937, when it became apparent that Géza Sekula would be forced to give up his business, his two oldest sons Tibor and Gabor founded the Capitol Briefmarken AG (Capitol Stamps Ltd.) (Capitol Timbres-postes S.A.) at their father's address Werchlaubengasse 2, taking over stamps worth Fr.
+In April 1937, when it became apparent that Géza Sekula would be forced to give up his business due to his prison sentence, his two oldest sons Tibor and Gabor founded the Capitol Briefmarken AG (Capitol Stamps Ltd.) (Capitol Timbres-postes S.A.) at their father's address Werchlaubengasse 2, taking over stamps worth Fr.
 5000 from unspecified sellers in exchange for corporate stock of the same value.

 Sole board member was Tibor Sekula.